We take our code of conduct very seriously & you should too

 Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.

 We expect participants to follow these rules at all event venues and event-related social activities.

-When taking a report, our volunteers will ensure you are safe and cannot be overheard.
+When taking a report, our volunteers will ensure complete privacy.
 They may involve other volunteers to ensure your report is managed properly.
-Once safe, we’ll ask you to tell us about what happened.
-This can be upsetting, but we’ll handle it as respectfully as possible, and you can bring someone to support you.
+When you message us we’ll ask you to tell us about what happened.
+This can be upsetting, but we’ll handle it as respectfully as possible.
 You won’t be asked to confront anyone and we won’t tell anyone who you are.

-Our volunteers will be happy to help you contact security, police, local support services, accompany you if needed, or otherwise assist you to feel safe for the duration of the event.
+Our volunteers will be happy to assist you to feel safe for the duration of the event.
 We value your attendance.

 This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers.